City of New Orleans title block

 Canadian National/Illinois Central hosts most of the City of New Orleans route, and Amtrak owns the tracks around the terminal stations.

-• Amtrak’s City of New Orleans had an average passenger on-time performance.
+• The average on-time performance for Amtrak’s City of New Orleans passengers:

-The information for this section comes from the official Amtrak Host Railroad Report – February 2025.
+The information for this section is sourced from the official Amtrak Host Railroad Report, March 2025.

 If you transfer to a different train, you can check out other Amtrak long-distance trains’ on-time performances.